 Derbyshire Dales District Council has launched three business grant schemes as part of its allocation of £1m from the UK Shared Prosperity Sheme.
-Applications are now open, and the scheme closes in March 2026 (or when finds are exhausted if earlier).The schemes are:
+ALL THESE SCHEMES ARE CLOSED FOR APPLICATIONS.The schemes are:

 Small Business Adaptation Grant -Businesses with fewer than 50 employees only.
 A maximum grant of £6,500, covering up to 65% of eligible project costs.
 Costs can include equipment and technology solutions, training and consultancy.
 Your project must result in a reduction in running costs, improved use of digital technology, new product or service launched, energy consumption reduced, existing jobs safeguarded or new jobs created.